tlisonbee/cerberus/docs/administration-guide/backup-restore.md

 ** Note: Vault instances will have `role=node` in the 'Tags' column

-If the Vault instances are not listed, you may need to reboot them to add them to the Consul cluster.
+If the Vault instances are not listed, then the Consul cluster may not have been fully initialized before the Vault reboot.
+Try rebooting the Vault nodes again to ensure they get added to the Consul cluster.

 # Start a SOCKS Proxy